A Probabilistic Mean-Field Limit for the Vlasov-Poisson System for Ions: Uniform Approximation Estimates for Empirical Means

 \subsection{Law of Large Numbers for Perturbed IID Random Variables}

 To conclude this section, we combine Lemma~\ref{lem:gApproxEmpirical} and Proposition~\ref{prop:LLN} to obtain the following convergence result for empirical measures $\mu_{\bf X}$ where the random variables $\{ X_i \}_{i=1}^N$ are not themselves independent, but are uniformly close to an iid $N$-tuple ${ \bf Y }$.
-Such is the case when we consider the particle system \eqref{eq:ODE-N} in the mean field limit.
+Such is the case when we consider the particle system \eqref{eq:ODE-N} in the mean-field limit.

 \begin{cor} Let $\rho, {\bf Y}, r$, and the functions $(g,h)$ satisfy the assumptions of Proposition~\ref{prop:LLN}.
 Assume further that $h$ has an $r$-local Lipschitz modulus $l \in L^\infty(\TT^d)$.